Make sure you're on the latest version

 2. Drag a rectangle (or draw a freehand lasso) on the map around the marks you want.

-3. All marks inside the selection area are selected.
+3. All marks inside the selection area are selected — an Actions menu opens automatically.

-Tip: You can combine methods: use rectangle or lasso on the map, then click individual marks in the sidebar to add or remove them from the selection.
+Tip: You can combine the two methods: rectangle-select on the map, then click individual marks in the sidebar or on the map to add/remove them from the selection.

 Use Near Me (Proximity Search)